a guest post by Kate Orson

 So bring on the laughter!
 If your child runs a mile when you suggest it’s bedtime, then perhaps have a fun game of chase, letting them escape so they take on the more powerful role.
 Or try to dress them in their pyjamas but ‘dress’ the pillow.
-Read their bedtime stories in a silly language, or have the book upside down, and wonder why the words are coming out all wrong.
+Read their bedtime stories in a silly accent, or have the book upside down, and wonder why the words are coming out all wrong.
 Put yourself to bed instead of your child.
 Each time you make a ‘mistake’ exclaim to your child about your confusion at how you just can’t seem to get it right.
 Repeat as long as you have the time, (or energy!)
-Laughter has been clinically proven to induce melatonin, the sleep hormone, so with every giggle your child will be closer to sleep.
+Laughter has been clinically proven to induce melatonin production, the sleep hormone, so with every giggle your child will be closer to sleep.

 Don’t be afraid for things to get a little wild!
 Connection breeds co-operation so play and laughter can actually help to dissolve the power struggles we may get into at bedtime.

 So add a little laughter into your bedroom routine.
 And feel free to share how you get on in the comments below.

 Kate Orson is a Hand In Hand Instructor.
 She is originally from the UK but now lives in Basel, Switzerland.
 She is the mother of one daughter.